viv3k19/Testimonial_DocumentParser_Implementation/using_PyTesseract/README.md

 parsed_data = parse_document(image_path)
 print(json.dumps(parsed_data, indent=4))
 ```
+## Input Formats
+- Supported Formats: The script supports TIFF, PNG, JPEG, and PDF formats.

+- OCR Requirements: The input file must contain recognizable text for OCR to extract information.

 ## Limitations
+Pattern Sensitivity: The regular expressions used for data extraction are tailored for specific document layouts and may not generalize well across different layouts or documents.
-OCR Accuracy: The quality of the extracted text is highly dependent on the clarity and resolution of the input image.
+OCR Accuracy: The quality of the OCR output is highly dependent on the clarity of the input image.
+Blurry or low-resolution images may yield inaccurate text extraction.
-Regular Expression Matching: The script uses predefined regular expressions, which may not generalize well to documents with different formats or layouts.
+Library Limitations: Ensure that your environment meets the library requirements and configurations.
 ## Conclusion
-This project demonstrates how to use pytesseract in combination with regular expressions to parse and structure information from images.
-The output JSON format makes the extracted data easy to work with for further processing or analysis.
+This project provides a flexible solution for parsing documents and converting them into structured JSON formats using PyTesseract, SpaCy, and transformers.
+While the implementation is designed for specific document types, it can be adapted to suit different needs by modifying the extraction patterns and processing techniques.